MakieOrg/Website/src/blogposts/bonito/post.md

 It has matured significantly since then, and it's now at a point where it went from something I didn't really like to something I'm actually proud of.

 It's now a framework with lots of features, including an extensible [handler system](https://simondanisch.github.io/Bonito.jl/stable/handlers.html) (similar to middleware) that lets you wrap apps with authentication, rate limiting, or custom logic.
-For example, `ProtectedRoute` adds HTTP Basic Authentication with password hashing and rate limiting to protect any app or static files:
+For example, `ProtectedRoute` adds HTTP Basic Authentication with password hashing and rate limiting to protect any app or static files (most of the recent work on this was funded by the [Sovereign Tech Agency](https://www.sovereign.tech)):

 ```julia
 # no-eval